Pinpoint tests of suspension

 Go to E3

-• Whether the front suspension lower arm bushings have excessive wear or damage.
+• Do the front lower arm bushings show excessive wear or damage?.

 Yes

-Install a new lower front suspension arm.
-See Section 204-01 for more information.
+Install a new front lower control arm.
+Refer to Section 204-01 for additional information.

 No